Francoist Spain

-The nature of the regime evolved and changed during its existence.
-Months after the start of the Spanish Civil War in July 1936, Franco emerged as the dominant rebel military leader and was proclaimed head of state on 1 October 1936, ruling a dictatorship over the territory controlled by the Nationalist faction.
-The 1937 Unification Decree, which merged all parties supporting the rebel side, led to Nationalist Spain becoming a single-party regime under the FET y de las JONS.
-The end of the war in 1939 brought the extension of the Franco rule to the whole country and the exile of Republican institutions.
-The Francoist dictatorship originally took a form described as "fascistized dictatorship", or "semi-fascist regime", showing clear influence of fascism in fields such as labor relations, the autarkic economic policy, aesthetics, and the single-party system.
-As time went on, the regime opened up and became closer to developmental dictatorships, although it always preserved residual fascist trappings.
+During its existence, the nature of the regime evolved and changed.
+Months after the start of the Civil War in July 1936, Franco emerged as the dominant rebel military leader and he was proclaimed head of state on 1 October 1936, ruling over the territory which was controlled by the Nationalist faction.
+In 1937, Franco became an uncontested dictator and issued the Unification Decree which merged all of the parties which supported the rebel side, turning Nationalist Spain into a one-party state under the FET y de las JONS.
+The end of the Civil War in 1939 brought the extension of the Franco rule to the whole country and the exile of Republican institutions.
+The Francoist dictatorship originally took a form described as, "fascist or quasi-fascist", "fascistized", "para-fascist", "semi-fascist", or a strictly fascist regime, showing clear influence of fascism in fields such as labor relations, the autarkic economic policy, aesthetics, the single-party system, and totalitarian control of public and private life.
+As time went on, the regime opened up and became closer to developmental dictatorships and abandoned the radical fascist ideology of Falangism, although it always preserved residual fascist trappings and a "major radical fascist ingredient."

-During the Second World War, war-ravaged and starving Spain did not join the Axis powers (its supporters from the civil war, Italy and Germany), but supported them in various ways throughout most of the war while maintaining its neutrality as an official policy of "non-belligerence".
-Because of this, Spain was isolated by many other countries for nearly a decade after World War II, while its autarkic economy, still trying to recover from the civil war, suffered from chronic depression.
-The 1947 Law of Succession made Spain a de jure kingdom again, but defined Franco as the head of state for life with the power to choose the person to become King of Spain and his successor.
+During World War II, Spain didn't join the Axis powers (its supporters from the Civil War, Italy and Germany).
+Nevertheless, Spain supported them in various ways throughout most of the war while it maintained its neutrality as an official policy of non-belligerence.
+Because of this, Spain was isolated by many other countries for nearly a decade after World War II, while its autarkic economy, still trying to recover from the Civil War, suffered from chronic depression.
+The 1947 Law of Succession made Spain a de jure kingdom again but it defined Franco as the head of state for life with the power to choose the person who would become King of Spain and his successor.

-Reforms were implemented in the 1950s and Spain abandoned autarky, reassigning economic authority from the Falangist movement, which had been prone to isolationism, to a new breed of economists, the technocrats of Opus Dei.
+Reforms were implemented in the 1950s and as a result, Spain abandoned its policy of autarky, it also reassigned authority from the Falangist movement, which had been prone to isolationism, to a new breed of economists, the technocrats of Opus Dei.
 This led to massive economic growth, second only to Japan, that lasted until the mid-1970s, known as the "Spanish miracle".
-During the 1950s the regime also changed from being openly totalitarian and using severe repression to an authoritarian system with limited pluralism.
-As a result of these reforms, Spain was allowed to join the United Nations in 1955, and during the Cold War Franco was one of Europe's foremost anti-communist figures: his regime was assisted by Western powers, particularly the United States.
+During the 1950s, the regime also changed from a totalitarian or quasi-totalitarian and repressive system, called "the First Francoism", to a slightly milder authoritarian system with limited pluralism and economic freedom.
+As a result of these reforms, Spain was allowed to join the United Nations in 1955 and Franco was one of Europe's foremost anti-communist figures during the Cold War, and his regime was assisted by the Western powers, particularly the United States.
 Franco died in 1975 at the age of 82.
-He restored the monarchy before his death and made his successor King Juan Carlos I, who would lead the Spanish transition to democracy.
+He restored the Spanish monarchy before his death and made his successor King Juan Carlos I, who led the Spanish transition to democracy.